saezlab/Factor_COSMOS/README.md

 data/cosmso/cosmos_inputs.RData contains cosmos-ready inputs for each NCI60 cell lines.

 scripts/run_cosmos.R to run cosmos analysis on a specific NCI60 cell line

+install cosmos here (and don't forget to instal the correct version of carnival): https://github.com/saezlab/cosmosR

+Have fun !